 An acronym for the International Organisation for Standardisation (IOS).
-ISO are a regulatory federation who provide international standards with a view to facilitate trade.
+ISO is a regulatory federation who provide international standards with a view to facilitating trade.
 You may also hear the term ISO Standards which refers to the regulations themselves.

 A piece of equipment used to connect multiple trailers.
 Sometimes called a Dolly.